morgskav/Free_the_AI/README.md

-### Empowering Linguists and Communication Experts
+### Empowering Linguists and Communication Experts and domain professionals

 The Menagerie is more than a tool—it’s a **learning and transformation platform**.
 It allows us to demonstrate how language professionals can meaningfully contribute to every stage of AI implementation:

-- **Problem Assessment**: When is machine translation, an LLM, or even a non-AI solution the best fit?
+- **Problem Assessment**: Is an AI solution appropriate.
+If so, which model is the best fit?
 - **Model Selection**: Which models best suit a particular communication task or domain?
 - **Model Configuration**: How do prompt design, temperature, and sampling settings affect performance?
 - **Data Curation**: How do we select and evaluate examples for prompts or fine-tuning?